 Based on the ongoing debacle related to Cambridge Analytica, Facebook recently announced they will redesign “the settings menu on mobile devices, consolidating privacy options in one place, rather than sending users to some 20 different screens,” so the process of doing so should soon be much easier.

 Finally, remember that marketers will continue working to find out everything they can about you, your spending habits, and what might make you inclined to buy.
 In this light, Facebook should by no means be made into a corporate pariah—essentially everything you do online is fair game and it’s up to each of us to surf and share responsibly.

 Does the amount of information Facebook gathers give you the heebie-jeebies?
-We share how to delete your account here: Know How to Quit Social Media (and When You Should).
+We share how to delete your account here: How to Delete Your Social Media Accounts.